Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 22 January 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [Serbia and Ukraine] member companies) was 640 TWh.
+- As of 22 January 2021, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) and the United Kingdom was 640 TWh.
 The inventories were 25.7% down from the previous month and 24.8% lower year-on-year, and 2 TWh higher than the five-year (2016-2020) average.
 The inventories were at record highs in 2019, and in the first half of 2020 were even higher than 2019 levels.
 But since September, the inventory levels started to decrease year-on-year, and by the middle of January 2021, the inventory level was lower than the five-year (2016–2020) average for the first time since August 2018.
 On 22 January 2021, the working gas volume in storage represented 57% of the capacity, staying within the range of 48% - 77% in the same period over the past five years.

 - The natural gas inventories in European underground storage facilities have declined sharply since the beginning of January 2021.
 It is presumed that the average temperature in the first half of January in Europe was lower than usual, which resulted in more natural gas demand for power generation and space heating and prompted more inventory withdrawals.
 From 1 to 16 January, inventory withdrawals were 144 TWh, 72% higher year-on-year.